How classic car-friendly is your state?

 Total Grade: 765

-Oregon fares well because of its high-quality roads, its decent traffic outside the metro areas, and the fact that it doesn’t charge a sales tax.
+Oregon fares well because of its excellent quality roads, its decent traffic outside the metro areas, and the fact that it doesn’t have a sales tax at all.
 Depending on where you live you could see a ton of snow, but even then, Oregon doesn’t use salt, so cars and trucks tend to be in relatively rust-free condition after a lifetime of use.

-There’s a title requirement, which you can read more about in Oregon’s general laws.
-Jeff Zurschmeide notes, “If you bring a car in from out of state, Oregon requires a VIN inspection.
+There’s a title requirement and you can read more about it in Oregon’s general laws.
+Jeff Zurschmeide notes that registering a classic from out of state requires a VIN inspection.
+“If you bring a car in from out of state, Oregon requires a VIN inspection.
 They just make sure the VIN on the dash (or wherever) matches the title.
 My only VIN challenge was on a 1920 Model T, which didn’t have serial numbers until 1925.
-[The DMV makes] you go to the State Police station and get approval.
-Not a problem—Model Ts are not high-theft vehicles.”
+They make you go to the State Police station and get approval.
+Not a problem – Model Ts are not high theft vehicles.”

-Zurschmeide also notes that the enforcement of “daily use” is pretty lax.
-“The DMV will give you a stern warning that cars with SP plates may only be driven on special occasions, such as to car shows or club meetings, or to be serviced and repaired.
+He also notes that the enforcement of “daily use” is pretty lax.
+“The DMV will give you a stern warning that cars with SP plates may ONLY be driven on special occasions, such as to car shows or club meetings, or to be serviced and repaired.
 I suppose if you got ticketed for speeding or something, they might add on charges for improperly driving on SP plates, but I take my ’56 pickup to the lumber yard and haven’t been hassled.”
-Just don’t tell your insurance company that.

 6. Nebraska